sam-cre/VORA-Recon/README.md

 Distributed under the **MIT License**.
 See `LICENSE` for more  Rogerstion.

 ---
-*Created ProjectRogers — Part of the VORA Project.*
+*Created Sam Rogers — Part of the VORA Project.*